Marianne Schmidl

-Marianne Schmidl (3 August 1890 in Berchtesgaden – April 1942 in the Izbica Ghetto) was first woman to graduate with a doctorate in ethnology from the University of Vienna.
+Marianne Schmidl (3 August 1890 in Berchtesgaden – April 1942 in the Izbica Ghetto) was the first woman to graduate with a doctorate in ethnology from the University of Vienna.
 An Austrian ethnologist, teacher, librarian and art collector, Schmidl was plundered and murdered in the Holocaust by the Nazis because of her Jewish origins.

 Family and education

 Marianne Schmidl's mother, Maria Elisabeth Luise Friedmann (1858–1934), lived in Munich, and worked for the writer Paul Heyse.
 Schmidl's great-grandfather was the painter Friedrich von Olivier, a close friend of Julius Schnorr von Carolsfeld, and her great-granduncles were the brothers Heinrich Olivier and Ferdinand Olivier, who were also artistically active.
 Her father, Josef Bernhard Schmidl (1852–1916), of Jewish origin, was a court lawyer from Vienna and a social democrat.
 Shortly before the marriage on 23 July 1889, which was vehemently rejected by the Friedmann family, he converted to Protestantism.
 The Jewish background of her father would prove fateful for Schmidl when the Nazis came to power.

 Marianne was the oldest of two sisters in Berchtesgaden, where the family-owned a holiday home.
 However, she grew up in Vienna and received the best possible education for girls at the time.
 From 1905 to 1909 she attended the progressive “Black Forest School” of the pedagogue and salonière Eugenie Schwarzwald.

 From 1910, Schmidl studied mathematics and theoretical physics at the University of Vienna.
 In the winter semester of 1913–14, however, she switched to ethnology as a major, anthropology and prehistoric archeology as a minor.
 Shortly before that she had joined the Association for Austrian Folklore and had worked out a folklore topic for the first time with “Flax growing and flax processing in Umhausen”.
 Michael Haberlandt and Rudolf Pöch were among her teachers.
 In 1916 she was the first woman to receive her doctorate.